patricktrainer/patricktrainer.github.io/content/posts/Why-Robinhood-uses-Airflow-Robinhood-Engineering.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Why-Robinhood-uses-Airflow-Robinhood-Engineering
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Why-Robinhood-uses-Airflow-Robinhood-Engineering

-# Why-Robinhood-uses-Airflow-Robinhood-EngineeringWe started off with using cron to schedule these jobs but with their growing number and complexity, it became increasingly challenging for us to manage them using cron:
+We started off with using cron to schedule these jobs but with their growing number and complexity, it became increasingly challenging for us to manage them using cron:
 - **Managing dependencies** between jobs was difficult.
 ## Dependency Management
 Airflow uses [Operators](https://airflow.incubator.apache.org/concepts.html#operators) as the fundamental unit of abstraction to define tasks, and uses a [DAG](https://airflow.incubator.apache.org/concepts.html#dags) (Directed Acyclic Graph) to define workflows using a set of operators.